Percentages, Fractions, and Ratios Explained

 The three basic percentage problems

-Almost every percentage question falls into one of three types.
+Almost every percentage question falls into one of three types, and the post on how to calculate percentages covers each one with multiple worked examples.

 Try it yourself